 Today’s global, volatile and complex business environment requires a new breed of leader.
-“Get me more leaders who are smart, have good people skills and have the courage of their convictions.” said one Fortune 500 CEO we worked with.
-To thrive, leaders, today need to be strategic AND be able to connect deeply with people AND be able to make difficult decisions based on a clear set of values.
+“Get me more leaders who are smart, have good people skills and have the courage of their convictions.” said one Fortune 500 CEO.
+To thrive, today’s leaders need to be strategic AND be able to connect deeply with people AND lead their organizations down the path of continuous evolution.
 Developing leaders that are ready to embrace this multifaceted style of leadership is an increasing challenge.
 Traditional approaches to leadership development, which tend to be static and one-size-fits-all, are no longer able to keep pace.
 Development must be far more dynamic to ensure that an organization’s leaders are ready to take on increasingly complex and ambiguous roles.

 Today, high potential leaders are not just those leaders destined for the C-Suite.
 They are found at all levels of the organization and accelerating their development has become an urgent and multifaceted process.
 To meet the development needs of these emerging leaders, one needs to ask the essential question: